CharlieRepetti/Stipple/README.md

 -Wl,--out-implib=pcb.a
 ~~~~

-A Cygwin command line build:
+A Cygwin command line build for the plugin:

 ~~~~
 g++ \